oceanprotocol-archive/commons/server/README.md

 ### Report

-Report endpoints sends an email via SendGrid.
-Requires `SENDGRID_API_KEY` set as environment variables.
+Report endpoints sends an email via SendGrid or MailGun mail delivery service.
+Set delivery service to use via `MAILSERVICE` environment variable, supported values: 'sendgrid' or 'mailgun' (defaults to sendgrid mailservice if mailgun is not specified for backwards compatibility) for SendGrid, requires `SENDGRID_API_KEY` set as environment variable. for MailGun, requires `MAILGUN_API_KEY` and `MAILGUN_DOMAIN` set as environment variables.
 **Endpoint:** POST `/api/v1/report`

 **Request Parameters**